webdiscus/ansis/README.md

 ANSI color library for use in terminals, CI environments, and Chromium-based browsers.\
 Ansis is focused on small size and [speed](#benchmark) while providing rich [functionality](./docs/compare.md) and handling [edge cases](#handling-input-arguments).

+> [!NOTE]
+> Ansis v5 is ESM-only for projects on Node.js 18+.
+> Use Ansis v4 for CommonJS or TypeScript Node16 dual-package interop.
+> Ansis v4 is still supported.
+Bug fixes and minor updates will be synchronized across v5.x and v4.x.

 ```js
 // Named imports - for cleaner, more readable code
 import { red, cyan, bold, hex, rgb } from 'ansis';